 A hope of an ever growing ARMY OF LOVE.
-I have resisted long enough to give into blogs and websites, but change is good, and like a good friend tells me, "If you are flexible , you are able to bend with whatever comes your way.
+I have resisted long enough to give into blogs and websites, but change is good, and like a good friend tells me, "If you are flexible, you are able to bend with whatever comes your way.
 This keeps you from breaking in two."
 I am working on applying this in all areas of my life.
-I will also warn you, I should not have gone passed 2nd grade grammar and spelling , so sorry in advanced :) Forgive me ;)
+I will also warn you, I should not have gone past 2nd grade grammar and spelling, so sorry in advance. :) Forgive me. ;)

 I have an incredible family who are supporting me in my efforts to make this dream grow.
 Wonderful family and friends helping me with the technology party, the ideas, and visions of what this army might grow to become.
-I welcome all help !!:) So I am giving it my all to see this through, unlike my prayer shawl I have been trying to knit for three year ..ha.
+I welcome all help! :) So I am giving it my all to see this through, unlike my prayer shawl I have been trying to knit for three years... ha.
 I am hoping you will help hold me accountable.

-We want to share this with others out their fighting all types of battles.
-Life is hard y'all.
-But...but when you realize you don't have to do it alone.
-You gain courage.
+We want to share this with others out there fighting all types of battles.
+Life is hard, y'all.
+But... but when you realize you don't have to do it alone, You gain courage.
 You gain hope.

 The thing about hope is... it's always there.
 Whether you like it or not.